 All sites must provide the student with the opportunity to lead or co-lead a group for at least 4-5 sessions during Practicum.
 It is important for students to ask when interviewing potential sites if they can provide this experience.
 Group sessions do not have to be recorded.
-If a site does not allow a group experience, the student will need to find a different site or find a secondary site that can provide a group experience.
+If a site does not allow a group experience, a student may consider a second site that can provide this opportunity.